nanomsg/nng/docs/ref/api/http.md

 > [!NOTE]
 > The port number may be ignored; at present the HTTP server framework
 > does not support a single server listening on different ports concurrently.

+### Detecting Addresses

+The [`nng_http_local_address`] and [`nng_http_remote_address`] functions
+can be used to determine the local and remote addresses for an HTTP connection on the server side (in a handler) just like the can be for HTTP clients This can be useful to provide different handling behaviors based on network identity.

 ### Handling an Entire Tree